devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 ## Firmware and Hardware drivers
 * Fedora doesn't ship with non-free hardware drivers by default.
 * You can get them by enabling the non-free tainted repo.
-Do:
+To install it, update your system and then do:
 *
 ```
 sudo dnf install -y rpmfusion-nonfree-release-tainted